Azalius/RedSea/readme.md

 RedSea
 ======
-Music downloader and tagger for Tidal.
+Easy to use music downloader and tagger for Tidal.
 For educational use only, and may break in the future.
+You still need a Tidal account, but you can just use the free trial month.

 Introduction
 ------------